phizlip/MojiraSearch/README.md

 The indexer runs two passes per project on each cycle:

 - **Delta sync**: queries Jira's public JQL endpoint for recently updated issues based on the last sync timestamp.
-- **Forward sync**: crawls forward from the highest known key until hitting a certain threshold consecutive 404s, filling any gaps found during the delta sync.
+- **Forward sync**: crawls forward from the highest known key until hitting a certain threshold of consecutive missing keys, filling any gaps found during the delta sync.

 ## Duplicate detection